KeyanSong/431-2018/slides/class18/README.md

     - Right now, get a clean version of your Project Study 2 pulled together and make the codebook for all of your predictors and outcome.
     - After that, when you get the data for Project Study 1 (from the Survey) from me next week, move on to working on Project Study 1 exclusively, through about November 15 or so.
 You should be able to get pretty far along on most (if not all) of the six required Study 1 analyses by then.
     - When November 15 comes, and the Project Study 2 demo is posted, get rolling again on Project Study 2.
-    - Your goal should be to have Study 1 completed (or to the point where you can ask specific questions of the TAs and I) no later than the end of Thanksgiving Break (remember, 431 is not meeting that week, at all), so you can focus more-or-less exclusively on Project Study 2 after Thanksgiving break.
+    - By the end of Thanksgiving week, try to have Project Study 1 done.
+Then spend the time until your presentation on Study 2.

 ### Helping Out